What is behavioral health?

 Behavioral Health is the full range of mental and emotional well-being – from the basics of how one copes with day-to-day challenges of life, including family relationships, to the treatment of mental illnesses, such as depression or personality disorder, as well as substance use disorder and other addictive behaviors.

-Maui Behavioral Health Resources is an umbrella organization of three nonprofit agencies: Maui Youth & Family Services, Aloha House and Malama Family Recovery Center (Malama Na Makua A Keiki).
-After operating independently for many years, the three agencies merged in 2008 to share and maximize limited resources and expertise, reduce overhead costs and eliminate service duplication.
+Maui Behavioral Health Resources is an umbrella organization of three nonprofit agencies: Aloha House, Malama Family Recovery Center, and Maui Youth & Family Services.
+After operating independently for many years, the three agencies merged in 2008 to share and maximize limited resources, reduce overhead costs, and eliminate service duplication.
 The three agencies work together to provide residential and outpatient behavioral health care and other related services to almost 8,000 individuals and families in the Maui community each year.

 Women typically represent a minority of the client population in mixed-gender substance abuse treatment programs, which means that their unique needs are not always addressed.
 In addition, the Substance Abuse and Mental Health Services Administration (SAMHSA) reports that women enter the treatment system through different avenues than do men.
 Womenâ€™s point of entry to treatment tends to be linked to Child Protective Services, OB/GYN doctors, family intervention and referrals for treatment while in jail.
 We are able to offer enhanced programming related to mental health and medical care, victimization issues, parenting and family issues, child care, transportation, financial, employment and/or vocational needs.